redox-os/handbook/README.md

 # handbook
-A handbook deployed with the Redox operating system
+A handbook deployed with the Redox operating system, for common users.

 [View the handbook here](index.md)